 - Orange juice and citrus fruits

 - Green leafy vegetables, such as spinach, broccoli, and romaine lettuce

 Iron is a mineral that helps red blood cells transport oxygen around the body.
 The recommended amount of iron for pregnant women is 27 milligrams (mg).
 Not getting enough of this mineral can lead to

 - Lean red meat

 - Fortified breakfast cereals

 -rich foods along with iron-containing foods can help with iron absorption.
-On the other hand, drinking tea or coffee at the same time can inhibit iron absorption.
+However, drinking tea or coffee at the same time can inhibit iron absorption.

 later in life.

 - Low-fat or nonfat dairy products, such as milk, yogurt, and cottage cheese